 Josh Jackman

-Josh has written about the rapid rise of home solar for the past five years.
+Josh has written about the rapid rise of home solar for the past six years.

 His data-driven work has been featured in United Nations and World Health Organisation documents, as well as publications including The Eco Experts, Financial Times, The Independent, The Telegraph, The Times, The Sun, and The Daily Express.